eidegarayo/rick-and-morty-app/README.md

 ### Backend:
 - nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 - mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
-- axios
+- axios is a simple promise based HTTP client for the browser and node.js.
+Axios provides a simple to use library in a small package with a very extensible interface.
-- bcryptjs
+- bcryptjs is used to encrypt passwords
-- jsonwebtoken
+- jsonwebtoken is used to create access tokens
-- dotenv
+- dotenv is used to work with environment variables
-- cors

 ### Frontend:
 - axios
-- redux-thunk
+- redux-thunk is used to dispatch functions from redux actions
-- styled-components
+- styled-components is a component-based styling tool.
+It is powered by tagged templates and allows to create react components with styles.

 ## Testing:
 ### Backend